uniflow-io/uniflow/README.md

 UNIFLOW
 -------

-Uniflow is a free and open [fair-code](http://faircode.io) licensed Flow based Workflow Automation Tool.
+Uniflow is an open [fair-code](http://faircode.io) distributed Flow based Workflow Automation Tool.

 You have to :
 - Identify in your everyday life, you can think about tasks that are recurring.